acend/quarkus-techlab/content/en/docs/02.0/22_implementing-rest.md

 ```

-Implement the same POJO as in the producer again for the data-consumer project.
+Implement the same POJO `SensorMeasurement` as in the producer again for the data-consumer project but with an empty constructor.

 {{% details title="Hint" %}}

 ```java
 public class SensorMeasurement {

     public Double data;